ucsc-ospo/ucsc-ospo.github.io/content/post/20221222/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-## Event video now available

 title: "Register for the 2023 Summer of Reproducibility (SoR) Mentor Info Session"
-subtitle: "We will give a brief overview of the program and discuss the benefits of being an SoR mentor.
-Join us on January 18, 2023 at 10:00am Pacific Time."
+subtitle: "Watch the recordings of this past event."
-summary: "We will give a brief overview of the program and discuss the benefits of being an Summer of Reproducibility mentor, a joint program of the NSF-funded Repeto Project and the [2023 Open Source Research Experience (OSRE 2023)](/osre).
-Join our webinar on January 18, 2023 at 10:00am Pacific Time.
-This session will be immediately followed by an introduction in the general OSRE program at about 10:45.
-Registration for both events is now open."
+summary: "Watch the recording of this past event where we give a brief overview of the program and discuss the benefits of being an Summer of Reproducibility mentor, a joint program of the NSF-funded Repeto Project and the [2023 Open Source Research Experience (OSRE 2023)](/osre).
+The session was immediately followed by an introduction in the general OSRE program."
 authors: [slieggi]
 tags: [sor,osre]
 categories: [News]